 Capstone – This is the most powerful piece.
 It, like a flat stone, counts as part of your road.
 Other stones cannot stack on top of it.
 The capstone also has the ability to move by itself onto a standing stone and flatten the standing stone into a flat stone.
 You can flatten both your opponent’s and your own standing stones in this way.

 The other option on your turn is to move stones that you control.
 If your stone is on the top of a stack, you control that entire stack.
 All three stone types (flat, standing, and cap) can be moved, and moving is the only way to create stacks.
 There is no limit to how tall a stack can be.

 When moving stacks of stones, you cannot move more stones than the size of the edge of the board; this is called the carry limit.
 On a 5×5 board, this means you cannot pick up more than 5 stones from a stack.
 On a 6×6 board the carry limit is 6, and so on.

 There are several simple steps to executing a stack move:

 Pick up any number of stones up to the carry limit for the board you’re playing on.
 Do not change the order of these stones.

 Move in a straight line in the direction of your choice – no diagonals and no changing direction.

-The object of Tak is to connect any two opposite edges of the board with your flat stones, creating a road.
-Any square or stack you control can count as part of a road, but stones in a stack controlled by the other player do not.
-A road does not have to be a straight line, it can zig-zag across the board as long as all squares in the road are adjacent, not diagonal.
-Don’t forget the capstone counts as part of a road too.
-If a player makes a single move that creates a road for both players then the player who made the move wins.
+The object of Tak is to connect any two opposite edges of the board with your flat stones and capstone, creating a road.
+Any square or stack you control can count as part of a road(except ones with walls on them), but stones in a stack controlled by the other player do not.
+A road does not have to be a straight line; it can zig-zag across the board as long as all squares in the road are adjacent, not diagonal.
+If a player makes a single move that creates a road for both players, then the player who made the move wins.